vwkd/denokv-graphql/README.md

 - a transaction is a field of a nullable result type with an argument 'data' of non-null transaction input type
 - a result is an object type with a field 'versionstamp' of non-null `String` type
+- note: result is null if in insert rows already exist, or in delete the versionstamps don't match!
 - a transaction input is an input object type with fields of non-null list of non-null row input type and a directive 'insert' or 'delete' with a `table` argument of the table name string

 ```graphql